blinken/power-rail-probe/README.md

 ## Noise analysis

 The design aims to minimise the noise introduced by the instrument.
-Low-noise operation by avoiding semiconductors in the critical path, plus battery operation.
+Low-noise operation is achieved with battery operation, and by avoiding semiconductors in the critical path.
 Batteries are recharged when the instrument is turned off.

 ### v1.0 & v1.1